🧶 Nucleus: Structure, Chromosomes, and Nucleic Acids

 Chromatin and Chromosomes

-- Chromatin = DNA + histone protein — the loosely coiled, thread-like form of genetic material during interphase (allows DNA to be accessible for transcription).
+- Chromatin = DNA + histone proteins + non-histone proteins — the loosely coiled, thread-like form of genetic material during interphase (allows DNA to be accessible for transcription).

 - During cell division, chromatin condenses into compact, rod-like chromosomes for equal distribution to daughter cells.